General tools just won't cut it- You need true fund accounting

 Once you establish your metrics for success, you can employ a strategy for your nonprofit email marketing to increase your success.
 For instance. if you notice that the open rate is low for your emails, it means your subject line isn’t enticing enough.
 You want subject lines to pop, while at the same time not create false expectations.
 For example, you don’t want your subject line to say, “Something big is happening!” if that’s not accurate.
 Misleading your people is not a great way to keep them around.
 If you notice people aren’t clicking the link in your email (also known as click-through rates), you have to ask whether the link is easy to identify or if it’s buried under too much copy.

-How Are You Going To Send This Email?
+How Are You Going to Send This Email?

 We brought up Campaign Monitor, but other great services include Constant Contact, MailChimp, and even Aplos.
 (Email marketing is just one of many features bundled within our platform.)
 You can use these services to create and send beautifully branded marketing emails, either manually or automatically.
 They let you track the success of your marketing emails, and help you improve open rates and click-through rates.
 They also let you create specific email list groups as mentioned above.
 You can use Gmail to communicate with your donors, but using a separate software lets you email exponentially more potential donors in a fraction of the time.

-When Are You Going To Send Your Communication?
+When Are You Going to Send Your Communication?

 An article by CoSchedule consolidated data from multiple email software platforms to back up certain best practices for when to send your marketing emails.
 For instance, MailerMailer found that 10am was a great time to send an email, since 11am had good open rates.